If a warm, creamy, rich soup is your idea of comfort food, this Butternut Squash Soup is perfect for you.

 Butternut Squash Soup

-- 2 lbs butternut squash cut into 1-inch cubes
+- 2 lbs butternut squash peeled and cut into 1-inch cubes

 - 9.5 ounces apple butter